primus/primus/README.md

 ### Connecting from the server

-The client-side library has been made compatible with Node.js so the same code base can be re-used for server side connections.
 There are two ways of creating a server side client.

 1. When you've created your `primus` instance you can access the `Socket` property on it.
 This `Socket` is automatically configured to connect to the